Tool Documentation & Guides

 Purpose of the Tool

-Use the Cpk Calculator to quickly assess the capability of a manufacturing or business process.
-It answers the critical question: "Is my process capable of consistently producing output that meets customer specifications?"
+Use the Cpk Calculator to assess the capability of a manufacturing or business process.
+It calculates both short-term (Cp, Cpk) and long-term (Pp, Ppk) indices, performs normality tests, and generates distribution plots and control charts.
 This is essential for:

 • Validating process improvements (e.g., after a Kaizen event).